AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 ## RPIs setup

-The setup is fairly straight forward.
+The setup is fairly straightforward.
 PoE hats were mounted on the top of GPIO pins.

 ![rpi-with-poe.jpeg](/public/rpi-with-poe.jpeg)